 During this stage, we will work with the founding team to assist in completing market discovery.
 This is done through our I-Corps Lean Startup process.
 You will be encouraged to participate in entrepreneurial training.
 If ready, we may introduce you to a potential mentor.

 If the research stage yields favorable results, the next step is to officially form the company.
 To do so, you will work with outside attorneys to set up the company.
 After your company is formed, you will be required to complete a Conflict of Interest (COI) Form to update your COI status with the University and allow for appropriate conflict management.
 During this stage, we also work with you through the process of finding incubation space, developing a business strategy, management team, marketing strategy, financial projections, and more as needed for your particular situation.

-Complete a Standstill Agreement with the UIRF
+Complete an Option agreement with the UIRF

 - Ensuring the UIRF does not pursue other companies or license your technology to someone else.